dvarilek/filament-table-select/README.md

 The action will now get displayed in the form component and the Selection modal.

-Or provide an optional parameter directly in the 'hasCreateOptionActionInSelectionModal' method:
+Or provide an optional parameter directly in the `hasCreateOptionActionInSelectionModal()` method:
 ```php
     ->hasCreateOptionActionInSelectionModal(createOptionActionOnlyVisibleInSelectionModal: false)
 ```